fishman/wlsleephandler-rs/README.md

 I am now using it as a replacement for any ac and battery power daemon, since I can run tasks with it.

+## Default config

+The default config is written to `~/.config/sleepwatcher-rs/idle_config.lua` on startup if the folder and file does not exist yet.

 ## Syntax

 Lua is configured to be sandboxed, so no library functions can be used and only functions exposed inside the Rust can be used.